-Making patterns with toy cars is a simple math activity to do with preschoolers.
+Making patterns with cars is a simple math activity you can do with preschoolers.
 Combine it with a fun book for a fantastic transportation themed activity!

 Learning about patterns and making patterns with colored objects is a great way to introduce this early math skill to young learners.
 It is also a good opportunity to review and reinforce color recognition.
 Playing and making patterns with toy cars is sure to interest any little car or truck enthusiast!